 - Adhere to the Power Line Fire Prevention Field Guide published by CAL FIRE in November 2008 and used by California utilities for the care and maintenance of trees, shrubs, and other woody plants when pruning vegetation near electric facilities. - Maintain defined clearance distances between the generation interconnection facilities and all trees, brush, and other vegetation that could grow too close to electrical facilities including conductors, poles, and guy wires.
-Since the clearances specified in the Power Line Fire Prevention Field Guide are more stringent than the MVCD described in FAC-003-4, NCPA adheres to the CAL FIRE field guide.

-- Where appropriate and necessary, develop site-specific, environmentally sensitive, costeffective and socially responsible solutions to vegetation control near the NCPA generation interconnection facilities.
-Document the process for the annual vegetation work plan for applicable power lines. - Maintain public and worker safety, maintain compliance with NERC standards and other regulatory and legal requirements, provide reliable electric service that allows for operational flexibility, and promote environmental stewardship and habitat enhancement. - Potential improvements to its programs include increasing the frequency and scope of aerial lidar surveys on its transmission and distribution facilities, and a continued emphasis on identification and timely removal of danger and hazard trees that threaten overhead transmission and distribution lines.
+Since the clearances specified in the Power Line Fire Prevention Field Guide are more stringent than the MVCD described in FAC-0034, NCPA adheres to the CAL FIRE field guide. - Where appropriate and necessary, develop site-specific, environmentally sensitive, costeffective and socially responsible solutions to vegetation control near the NCPA generation interconnection facilities.
+Document the process in NCPA's CMMS annual Preventive Maintenance process for the annual vegetation work plan for applicable power lines and other facility infrastructure (steam lines, switchyards, firebreaks).
+An example of firebreaks implemented to address risk of fire spread at the NCPA Geothermal site is provided in Appendix 5 to this Plan. - Maintain public and worker safety, maintain compliance with NERC standards and other regulatory and legal requirements, provide reliable electric service that allows for operational flexibility, and promote environmental stewardship and habitat enhancement. - Potential improvements to its programs include increasing the frequency and scope of aerial lidar surveys on its transmission and distribution facilities, and a continued emphasis on identification and timely removal of danger and hazard trees that threaten overhead transmission and distribution lines.
 NCPA's asset management system allows potential improvement to be evaluated as observations and comments are made when work orders for maintenance items are executed.